One of the main levers you can pull to achieve financial freedom is the amount of money you earn.

 You Hate Making Tough Decisions

 One of the critical responsibilities of individuals in these roles is the ability to make hard choices.
 There's a reason why most people punt decision making to their boss and beyond.
 Some of those decisions can be quite tough to make.

-Most people don’t want that kind of responsibility and the pressure it entails.
-It could be making a choice about someone’s career, a risky decision on growing sales, or changing the company strategy.
+Most people don't want that kind of responsibility and the pressure it entails.
+It could be choosing someone's career, a risky decision on growing sales, or changing the company strategy.
 The potential pitfalls are endless.